autogluon/autogluon/docs/install-include.rst

               .. note::

-                 GPU usage is not yet supported on Mac OSX, please use Linux to utilize GPUs in AutoGluon.
+                 GPU usage is not yet supported on Mac OSX, please use Linux or Windows to utilize GPUs in AutoGluon.

         .. container:: source